2012 Kohistan video case: Afzal Kohistani

-Afzal Kohistani was a Salehkhel tribesman from the Kolai-Palas District, he was one of eight children.
+Afzal Kohistani, a Salehkhel tribesman from the Kolai-Palas District, was one of eight children.
 The family lived comfortably and were well respected within the village community of Gadaar.
-At various times, Afzal ran a tailoring shop, clerked for a lawyer and traded bee honey, he studied law in his free time.
+At various times, Afzal ran a tailoring shop, clerked for a lawyer and traded bee honey, and studied law in his free time.

 In 2010, he was living in Mansehra with his wife and two of his younger brothers, Bin Yasir and Gul Nazar.
-Around this time Yasir and Nazar returned to the family village of Gadaar, which is where the video was later filmed.
-When the video went viral Yasir and Nazar were arrested, two of their brothers and other families from the Salehkhel tribe left Gaddar and moved to Allai, where they'd been offered protection from the Azadkhel tribe, to whom the girls in the video belonged.
+Around this time, Yasir and Nazar returned to the family village of Gadaar, which is where the video was later filmed.
+When the video went viral Yasir and Nazar were arrested; two of their brothers and other families from the Salehkhel tribe left Gadaar and moved to Allai, where they'd been offered protection from the Azadkhel tribe, to whom the girls in the video belonged.

 As opposed to following the tribal tradition, Afzal tried to prevent the sentence of the jirga from being carried out.
 When that failed he went to the media and repeatedly raised litigation in order to prove that the murders had taken place.
 As a result, three of Afzal's brothers, who stayed behind in Gadaar, were murdered in January 2013 and Afzal's house was firebombed.

 On 6 March 2019, he was shot dead in Abbottabad, Khyber Pakhtunkhwa.